ska-telescope/ska-sdp-wflow-pointing-offset/docs/src/docker.rst

 Please refer to the repository for the latest version, currently it is at 0.0.0.

 The image is based on `python:3.10-slim` and its entrypoint is ["pointing-offset"].
-Running the Docker image will start a python:3.10 shell.
+Running the Docker image will be just like running a command line application.

 In order to run the pipeline using the compute option, execute the following::